 Best 1440p Gaming Monitor Buyer’s Guide

 With this in mind, we’re going to break down everything for you.
-We’ll evaluate what distinguishes a 1440p gaming monitor from any other resolution and monitor and run you through the most common specs and features that you need to understand to get the best deal on 1440p 144Hz gaming monitors.
+We’ll evaluate what distinguishes a 1440p gaming monitor from all other resolutions and monitors and run you through the most common specs and features that you need to understand to get the best deal on 1440p 144Hz gaming monitors.

-If you’re in this best of guide, we can hazard a guess that you’re looking for a 1440p monitor – but we should get a good grip on what 1440p is before you decide to spring for extra money on a 1440p gaming monitor.
+If you’re reading this best of guide, we can hazard a guess that you’re looking for a 1440p monitor – but we should first get a good grip on what exactly 1440p is before you decide to spring extra money on a 1440p gaming monitor.
 In short, 1440p is like the forgotten middle sibling between Full HD and 4K.

 All resolutions are measured in pixels.
 The 1440p format, for instance, is often translated as 2560 x 1440, which translates to 1,920 vertical megapixels and 1,440 horizontal megapixels.
 Breaking it down more precisely, it comes out to around four megapixels.
 All told, that places it at almost double the megapixel count of Full HD, and almost half the megapixel count of 4K.

-And considering the minor price distinction between 1080p and 1440p monitors vs. the very dramatic jump between the price of 1440p and 4K displays, it only makes sense to invest in 1440p monitors if you want the best performance within budgetary reason.
-If budget is a factor, we recommend looking at our top $200 gaming monitors.
+Considering the minor price distinction between 1080p and 1440p monitors versus the very dramatic jump between the price of 1440p and 4K displays, it only makes sense to invest in 1440p monitors if you want the best performance within budgetary reason.
+If budget is a major factor, we recommend looking at our top $200 gaming monitors.